Kisangani: Congo Arab War

 By January 1885, Captain Alphonse van Gèle arrived at Stanley Falls, following his exploration of the Ubangi River, only to discover that Tippu Tip had devastated the surrounding area and, on behalf of the Sultan of Zanzibar, repudiated the treaty.
-This incident marked the onset of the Congo Arab War, during which the eastern shore of the Congo Free State became a battleground for control over the lucrative Arab slave trade.
+This incident marked the onset of the Congo Arab War, during which the eastern border of the Congo Free State became a battleground for control over the lucrative Arab slave trade.
 To protect Stanley Falls Station, Walter Deane, an officer dispatched by Francis de Winton, arrived with a contingent of thirty-two Hausa soldiers and forty Bangala auxiliaries.
-Although they were promised an ample supply of ammunition and reinforcements, these resources never materialized.
+Although they were promised an ample supply of ammunition and reinforcements, these resources never materialised.
 The situation deteriorated in mid-July 1886 with the return of Tippu Tip to Zanzibar, leaving his brother-in-law and business partner, Bwana Nzige, and Nzige's son, Rashid, to oversee their operations in the region.
 When an enslaved woman from a nearby village, who had been cruelly flogged by her Arab Swahili master, sought refuge in Deane's camp, tensions reached a boiling point.
 Deane refused to return the woman to her master, offering to pay her ransom instead.
 This act of defiance incited Tippu Tip's men, who accused Deane of stealing the woman.
 Although threatened, Deane was not immediately attacked until the arrival of a river steamer, which brought only one Belgian officer, Lieutenant Dubois, but none of the promised reinforcements or supplies.
 A large force of Manyema crossed from the mainland at night to assault the station.
 Despite holding out for three days, the defenders were eventually overwhelmed as their ammunition dwindled, resulting in the deaths of seven Hausas, while the Bangala auxiliaries fled, promising to inform the authorities as they retreated downriver.
 On 26 August 1886, Deane and Dubois set fire to the station and sought refuge in the surrounding woods.
 Dubois drowned while attempting to cross to the mainland, while the remaining survivors endured thirty days in the wilderness until they were finally rescued by Captain Camille Coquilhat.